CieranAlmond/octo/README.md

 | Company-issued or BYOD laptops used to access sensitive systems and data are not encrypted at rest.
 Potential loss, theft or compromise of company data, potentially containing PII. | Protect       | High       | High   | Critical           |

-Company-issued or BYOD laptops used to access sensitive systems and data are not encrypted at rest.
-Potential loss, theft or compromise of company data, potentially containing PII.
-Protect
-High
-High
-Critical

 This is to say this is not fool-proof, as we would also need to understand the context in which risks exist.
 For example, having an unpatched server running a vulnerable version of a software might on paper have a high inherent risk score, but if we consider it is not internet facing, then that would reduce the overall risk to something lower.

-What this approach would not capture, and that is worth mentioning, is that it might overlook something like lack of any phishing or security training or awareness.
+Also this approach might overlook something like lack of any phishing or security training or awareness.
 Phishing is referenced in the MITRE ATTACK framework and is a really common way to start exploiting vulnerabilities, and in this scenario could be a very valuable thing to start working on early to reduce risk.

 <h1><span style="color:#D6336C;">Question: Making some assumptions about what you might expect to find, what are the most important controls you would look to implement❓